 Moroccan Kefta Tagine

-Fragrant lamb kefta balls sit in tangy, warmly spiced tomato sauce – this Moroccan dish is so simple and tasty.
+Fragrant lamb kefta meatballs sit in tangy, warmly spiced tomato sauce – this Moroccan kefta tagine is so simple and tasty.
 A warming, flavour-packed dish that’s a cinch to whip up at home.
-Meatballs never tasted this good.

 Kefta, Köfta, Kufta, Qofte, Kjofte, Cufte, Cufteta, Cufti, Meatballs?